-- > Exploration for minerals in the mid-west of Western Australia. - Searching for further resource projects
+- Exploration for minerals in the mid-west of Western Australia and the State of Utah in the United States of America; and - Searching for further resource projects.

 Operating and financial review

 Group overview

 Anson Resources Limited was formed in 2009 and was listed on the Australian Securities Exchange in July 2010 as Mayan Iron Corporation Limited.
 The Company changed its name to Anson Resources with approval of its shareholders on 27 November 2015.